WayPointVenturesOrg/coursewarelibrary/ENU/55356AC/Labs/Mod06/0608 - Create indexes and consult execution plans in Microsoft SQL Server Management Studio.md

 ## Scenario

-You work at a publishing house handling information about books and publishers.
-You are notified a query retrieving basic information about book titles runs slowly: to address this issue and fix it, you will check the existing indexes in the database, create one to increase the speed of the query, and consult the execution plan SQL Server prepares for the query.
+You work at a publishing house managing information about books and publishers.
+You're notified that a query retrieving basic information about book titles runs slowly.
+To address this issue and fix it, you'll check the existing indexes in the database, create one to increase the speed of the query, and consult the execution plan that SQL Server prepares for the query.

 ## Objectives

-After completing this lab, you will be able to:
+By completing this lab, you’ll achieve the knowledge and skills to:

-- Connect to the database
+- Connect to the database.
-- Check and create indexes
+- Check and create indexes.
-- Consult execution plans in Microsoft SQL Server Management Studio
+- Consult execution plans in Microsoft SQL Server Management Studio.

 Estimated time: 15 minutes